Notifications to all applicants for camp were sent out the evening of March 10 (PST).

 Bio Boot Camp overview

 We get to know each other, play games, explore the UC Davis campus, and go behind the scenes at the two host museums: the Bohart Museum of Entomology and the Museum of Wildlife and Fish Biology.
 We go deep into standard museum practices from collecting data to preparing specimens including invertebrates and vertebrates.
 This can be hands-on or observational based on individual student's preferences.
 We also spend time outside mucking around in local streams, catching insects, observing birds and exploring nature with guest scientists.
 Bring a change of clothes and a sense of adventure!
-Thursday morning the vans get loaded with campers and gear and we visit the Bodega Bay UC Reserve and Field Station to compare the nature and biodiversity of the Central Valley to the California coast.
-We stay at the field station and eat in the dining hall.
+Thursday morning the vans get loaded with campers and gear and we visit the UC Sagehen Creek Field Station to compare the nature and biodiversity of the Central Valley to the Sierra Mountains.
+We stay at the field station, prepare our meals and sleep in cabins or tents.
 We put into practice everything we learned at camp and we have a lot of fun while doing it.

 Bio Boot Camp 2.0